Jisaburō Ozawa: Command of the 1st Mobile Fleet and the Battle of the Philippine Sea

 The idea of the Japanese maneuver (A-Go) was to seek a "decisive battle" with American naval forces providing aerial cover for landings on the Mariana Islands, particularly on Saipan, after Japanese land-based aircraft had weakened them.
 However, it was American carrier aircraft that struck first.
 On June 11, the Japanese-held airfields of Rota, Saipan, Tinian and Guam were attacked, resulting in 60% of the 250 aircraft based there being destroyed.
 Then on June 14, the airfields of Iwo Jima and Chichi Jima were also attacked.
 Trusting overly optimistic reports received from Vice-Admiral Kakuta, commanding the 1st Air Fleet (which consisted of land-based naval aircraft), Vice-Admiral Ozawa planned to take advantage of the greater range of his aircraft, and of westerly trade winds.
 On June 18, Ozawa sent Vice-Admiral Kurita's "C" Force 150 km to the east as a vanguard.
 On the evening of June 18, the 1st Mobile Fleet was detected by American submarines, and Admiral Nimitz was able to locate it 560 km west-southwest of Saipan.
 Admiral Spruance chose to wait for the impending Japanese attack.
-He deployed his fast battleships to form a long-range anti-aircraft screen but did not authorize Vice Admiral Mitscher to intercept the 1st Mobile Fleet, so as not risk being forced to retreat, a maneuver that would have put the amphibious forces landing at Saipan at greater risk.
+He deployed his fast battleships to form a long-range anti-aircraft screen but did not authorize Vice Admiral Mitscher to intercept the 1st Mobile Fleet, so as to not risk being forced to retreat, which would have put the amphibious forces landing at Saipan at greater risk.

 On the morning of June 19, the first wave of attack was launched by the 3rd Aircraft Carrier Division of Force "C", without coordination with the other forces, inflicting only minimal damage to the battleship at a heavy cost.
 Of the about 70 planes that took part in the raid, 40 were shot down.
 A second wave was launched shortly after by the bulk of the Japanese forces.
 It had almost twice as many aircraft but did not achieve any significant results.
 Out of almost 130 aircraft engaged, nearly 100 were shot down by anti-aircraft fire and carrier aircraft.